wi-fi doesn't have a valid ip configuration

 Uncheck the box next to it and then press “OK.”

-It is possible that you may need to restart your computer for the changes to take effect.
+You may need to restart your computer for the changes to take effect.
 And with that, IPv6 is gone, hopefully resolving any problems and putting your Wi-Fi back on track.

 12. Increase the Number of DHCP Users